According to Allergy UK an estimated 45% of the UK adult population have food intolerances and a further 2% suffer an allergy.

 Food intolerances can be caused by different factors, including;

-– Excess histamine: chronic stress and poor digestion can impair histamine breakdown.
+– Excess histamine: we all have histamine in our bodies as it’s a vital chemical messenger and neurotransmitter BUT chronic stress and poor digestion can impair histamine breakdown causing levels to build up.
 Eating foods high in histamine can then cause problems.

-In my practice I use a simple pin-prick ELISA blood test to help identify whether your immune systme is producing too many antibodies to certain foods, which may then be aggravating your symptoms.
-There are a range of tests available, from the basic Food Detective Test that looks at reactions to the top 59 reactive foods and gives results within an hour, to the more in-depth FoodPrint tests which are laboratory analysed.
+In Clinic I use a simple pin-prick ELISA blood test to help identify whether your immune system is producing too many Ig-G antibodies to certain foods, which may then be aggravating your symptoms.
+There are a range of tests available from the basic Food Detective Test that looks at reactions to the top 59 reactive foods and gives results within an hour, to the more in-depth FoodPrint tests which are laboratory analysed.

 To find out more information on food intolerances or ELISA testing, call or email me today on;